-Officers and employees, non-employee Board members and independent consultants in the service of Odetics or its parent and subsidiaries (whether now existing or subsequently established) are eligible to participate in the Discretionary Option Grant and Stock Issuance Programs.
+Officers, employees, non-employee Board members and independent consultants in the service of Odetics or its parent and subsidiaries are eligible to participate in the Discretionary Option Grant and Stock Issuance Programs.
 Participation in the Automatic Option Grant Program is limited to non-employee members of the Board.

-As of July 24, 2000, nine (9) executive officers, six (6) non-employee Board members and approximately 567 other employees and consultants were eligible to participate in the Discretionary Option Grant and Stock Issuance Programs.
-The six (6) non-employee Board members were also eligible to participate in the Automatic Option Grant Program.
+As of July 27, 2001, nine executive officers, six non-employee Board members and approximately 433 other employees and consultants were eligible to participate in the Discretionary Option Grant and Stock Issuance Programs.
+The six non-employee Board members were also eligible to participate in the Automatic Option Grant Program.